JKP vs WZC Dream11 Team Hints, ECS T10 Gothenburg

 JKP vs WZC My Dream11 Team

-Jonkoping CA: Mustafa Zabiullah, Noor Husseinkhil, Muhammad Qasim, Muhammad Munir, Muhammad Ismail, Fahim Mandozai, Riaz Khan, Tariq Bashir, Ahmad Sohail Zia, Bhavya Patel, Rehman Babar, Sahargul Shirzad, Mansoor Afzal, Usman Ali, Adil Javiad, Muhammad Tanveer, Talha Omer, Anand Kelkar

-Watan Zalmi CC: Muhibullah Kharoti, Rimon Chandra Saha, Waleed Ilyas, Sabaun Shirzad, Taimur Khan, S.Abdul Haq, M Sadek Robel, Imran Khan, Eywazollah Raisi, MD Nabil, Hamad Ahmed, Niaz Mohammad, Abid Khan, Qandeel Abbas, Muhammad Taj, Mohammad Askari, Waissullah Safi
+Muhibullah Kharoti, Waissullah Safi, Imran Khan, Rimon Chandra-Saha, Sadek Robel, Mohammad Askari, Taimur Khan, Hamad Ahmed, Abdul Haq-Khan, Niaz Mohammad, MD Nabil, Waleed Ilyas, Fahd Omair Zafar, Sabaun Shirzad, Eywazollah Raisi, Qandeel Abbas, Abid Khan and Muhammad Taj

-Check Dream11 Prediction/ JKP Dream11 Team/ WZC Dream11 Team/ Jonkoping CA Dream11 Team/ Watan Zalmi CC Dream11 Team/ Dream11 Guru Tips/ Online Cricket Tips and more.
+Check Dream11 Prediction/ JKP Dream11 Team/ WZC Dream11 Team/ Watan Zalmi CC Dream11 Team/ Jonkoping CA Dream11 Team/ Dream11 Guru Tips/ Online Cricket Tips and more/ Knockout Match 2